 - Listen to instructions from the Trainer during on water practical training delivered in English.

-- Online course fees are payable in full, at the time of enrolment/booking, upon which the course login will be supplied.
+Online course fees are payable in full, at the time of enrolment/booking, upon which the course login will be supplied.

-The National Maritime College (NMC) reserves the right to change prices without prior notice.
+NMC reserves the right to change prices without prior notice.
 All prices include Goods and Service Tax (GST) at the current rate of 10% in Australia.

 Parent/Guardians are responsible for ensuring that their Young Adult/s act responsibly, are attentive and abide by instructions given during training.

-- Trainer Authority - Decisions made by Trainer in respect of course assessment, venue safety or attendance conduct are final.
+Trainer Authority - Decisions made by Trainer in respect of course assessment, venue safety or attendance conduct are final.
 Student's have the right to dispute a Trainer's decision and can submit a complaint or issue via the feedback section or, by contacting us on 1300 723 112.

-- Recreational drugs of any kind are strictly forbidden onboard any training vessel or at any venue used by the College.
+Recreational drugs of any kind are strictly forbidden onboard any training vessel or at any venue used by the College.
 If found, or suspected, the client will be asked to immediately leave the course/program and no monies will be refunded.

-- The consumption of alcohol is not permitted during class times or when practical training is underway.
+The consumption of alcohol is not permitted during class times or when practical training is underway.

-- Due to the practical nature of maritime training and assessment and the licensing documentation requirements participants may experience some delays during the course delivery.
+Due to the practical nature of maritime training and assessment and the licensing documentation requirements participants may experience some delays during the course delivery.

-- Student negligence - If irresponsible or negligent behaviour of a student leads to damage or loss of any item of College or vessel property, the student is responsible for replacement or repair.
+Student negligence - If irresponsible or negligent behaviour of a student leads to damage or loss of any item of College or vessel property, the student is responsible for replacement or repair.
 Students are requested to act with a duty of care and respect for College property and the training vessel.
 Damages and breakages, howsoever caused, must immediately be notified to the Trainer or to the Training Director.

-- Photographic/video permission - photos or videos maybe taken by our trainers during a course/program.
+Photographic/video permission - photos or videos maybe taken by our trainers during a course/program.
 This media may be used on social media platforms,website or marketing material mentioning National Maritime College's name.
 If you are not willing to be in any training photographs or videos you can advise the trainer or the College to have your consent withdrawn.
 Students/Clients can also withdraw their permission on the course/program enrolment form.

-- Students are required to listen to the directions of the Trainer or staff at all times and during safety briefs, taking particular care at a wharf, boat ramp,pontoon or when boarding or disembarking from a training vessel.
+Participants are required to listen to the directions of the Trainer or staff at all times and during safety briefs, taking particular care at a wharf, boat ramp,pontoon or when boarding or disembarking from a training vessel.
 Strict footwear guidelines apply.

-Trainer Authority - Safety of the students and training vessels are a priority.
+Trainer Authority - Safety of the participants and training vessels are a priority.
 Decisions made by the Trainer are final in respect of vessel safety, well being of the passengers/crew and progress of the course.
 Decisions regarding continuance of practical training in adverse weather conditions will be made by the trainer on the day.